Skip to main content

 Some of the content that NHS England use in our documents and processes is protected by copyright law.
 This includes some of the clinical assessment tools and outcome measures used for collection in our national data sets.

-Every organisation that wants to use them must be granted permission.
+Every organisation that wants to use them to submit data to us must be granted permission.

 To reduce the cost and burden of obtaining permissions to use these tools, NHS England operates the Copyright Licensing Service to do this work on your behalf.
 The service maintains a library of tools available for use across health and social care.